 Hedge funds, like all fund-based assets, are what’s known as pooled investments.
 This means that the fund uses the combined money of all its investors to buy the assets in its portfolio, then distributes the proceeds from those investments on a pro-rata (typically per-share) basis.

-Most investors buy into funds through either mutual funds or exchange-traded funds.
 Hedge funds generally take higher-risk positions than these otherwise comparable products and seek higher rates of return.
 They do so by taking more aggressive positions.
 Hedge funds will tend to invest in more exotic and risky assets than a mutual fund might, such as commodities, derivatives or (in the modern era) cryptocurrencies, or will take higher risk positions such as short sales.

 While this can make hedge funds considerably more profitable than a mutual fund, they also come with greater risks.
-As a result they are regulated differently.
+As a result they are under much different regulation.
 These are private assets not available to the general public.
 The general public can’t buy into hedge funds.
 Only what’s known as an accredited investor can buy into a hedge fund.
 Accredited investors are sophisticated individuals or institutions, with knowledge of the market and a high net worth.
 This creates a high barrier to entry.
 In addition to this requirement hedge funds generally require a six-figure minimum buy-in, with many costing at least $500,000.
 In exchange they hold out the prospect of big returns.

 Whether hedge funds actually provide returns to justify their big fees is another question.
 Many don’t, so research carefully before sinking your money into an expensive product that promises to beat the market.

 In many markets, real estate has provided investors with big capital appreciation.
 Farm land, for example, can grow in value significantly.
 Urban real estate is also a strong option.
 In Boston, real property values have doubled over a period of five years.
 In New York City, median sale prices have increased by $100,000.
-Even in Detroit, commercial property values grew by more than a third in one year alone.
+In Detroit, commercial property values grew by more than a third in one year alone.
 Does this mean that real estate is always a good idea?
-Not even remotely.
+Not necessarily.
 But it does mean that in the right markets, real estate can provide some of the highest returns of any asset.

 More than just about any other asset class, buying into real estate takes money.
 Paying for property with debt still has high up-front costs, and interest rates will eat away at any profit you make.
 Paying with cash means having the money on hand to buy into one of the most expensive asset classes on the market.
-A $500,000 nest egg gives you the chance to buy into this market, whether in the form of a farm or ranch, a residence or even a storefront.
+A $500,000 pool of assets gives you the chance to buy into this market, whether in the form of a farm or ranch, a residence or even a storefront.

 But money unlocks opportunities, and if you buy into the right market at the right time … well that’s a very different story.